AdaCore/gnatstudio/docs/users_guide/extending.rst

   PYTHON.OUT=yes

 This include the Python traces as part of the general traces available in the file :file:`$HOME/.gps/log`.
-Note that this may slow down GPS if there' a lot of output to process.
+Note that this may slow down GPS if there is a lot of output to process.

 .. _Subprogram_parameters: